 Want the best of the Saucony Kinvara and the Brooks Ghost?
 This is your shoe.
 The Energy Boost allows for an incredibly cushioned yet smooth ride that can take on crazy pounding.
 It's extremely well-made.
 The upper is made of a breathable knitted material, the midsole is made from Adidas' signature Boost technology, and the outsole has a grippy feel to help you on the track and the trails.
 Nothing we've tried has felt as glove-like as these shoes and the Energy Boost was the top recommendation for many running store owners across the country.
 And like the owners, we can't endorse this shoe enough.
 The heel-to-toe drop is 10 mm, the weight is around 9.3 oz (although it feels lighter), and you can get around 600 miles in the Adidas Energy Boost.

-The least expensive shoe on this list yet among the best shoes on the market, the Saucony Kinvara—now on model number seven—is light, fast, and unbelievably comfortable.
+The least expensive shoe on this list yet among the best shoes on the market, the Saucony Kinvara—now on model number eight—is light, fast, and unbelievably comfortable.
 Utilizing Saucony's PowerGrid technology in the underfoot and FlexFilm for the external foot, this shoe is designed to feel secure, but with easy mobility.
 But what truly distinguishes this shoe is that it feels quick.
 Weighing only 6.8 oz and with a heel-to-toe drop of 4mm, you feel the responsiveness of this shoe the moment you try it on.
 The lone downside of the Kinvara is its durability: we wouldn't recommend getting more than 400 miles in these shoes.

-The Ghost has it all: amazing cushioning, light feel, and solid traction.
+The Ghost 10 has it all: amazing cushioning, light feel, and solid traction.
 Brooks' BioMoGO DNA midsole adapts to your stride and the waffle sole means you can wear the Ghost through spring showers, summer dust, fall leaves, and winter snow.
 There's a reason that when we polled them running stores almost universally listed this shoe as their top selling neutral model.
 The Ghost is now on version eight and has an 10mm heel-to-toe drop and weighs (a bit heavy) 9.2 oz.
 A durable shoe, you can get through around 500 miles in the Ghost before needing to replace it.

-Now in its 19th version, this neutral trainer is a top seller for a reason.
+Now in its 21st version, this neutral trainer is a top seller for a reason.
 For one, the Wave Rider has unbelievable durability: thanks to the signature wave plate that sits beneath the body of the shoe, the Wave Rider can withstand immense pounding before needing to be replaced.
 And although it has a reputation for feeling firm, newer versions are quite cushioned and, shockingly, quite light (8.3 oz).
 We'd probably have made this number one, but the shoe runs a bit narrow.
 The Wave Rider has a 12mm heel-to-toe drop and can handle about 600 miles.

 Another high cushioned shoe, the Brooks Glycerin is a top seller across the country and one of the most searched for shoes on ShoeKicker.
-Now in its 13th version, Brooks uses the best of its technology on the Glycerin: Brooks' Super DNA midsole makes every stride feel extra plush and a rounded heel makes the shoe feel softer than a normal sneaker (no more heel chafing!).
+Now in its 15th version, Brooks uses the best of its technology on the Glycerin: Brooks' Super DNA midsole makes every stride feel extra plush and a rounded heel makes the shoe feel softer than a normal sneaker (no more heel chafing!).
 The real downer for the Brooks Glycerin is its bulky feel, which means anything fast feels needlessly taxing.
-The shoe has a 10mm heel-to-toe drop and weighs 9.4 oz for women's size 8.
+The shoe has a 10mm heel-to-toe drop and weighs 9.2 oz for women's size 8.

 The 1080 is New Balance's take on the high cushioned neutral shoe, which means it's plusher and more feature-rich than the standard running shoe.
 The latest version—v6—has New Balance's signature Fresh Foam, a responsive, lightweight midsole that New Balance has started to integrate across most of its shoe line.
 Thanks to the 1080's ventilated upper, the shoe has phenomenal breathability.
-And, even with the Fresh Foam midsole, the 1080 only weighs 9 oz.
+And, even with the Fresh Foam midsole, the 1080 weighs 8.4 oz.
 If you want to get in some long runs in a lighter cushioned shoe, the 1080 is a great option.
 The trainer has an 8mm heel-to-toe drop and the average runner can get around 500 miles in the 1080 before needing replacement.